eldnach/shader-variant-analysis/README.md

 Supported in Unity 2021 LTS and later.

 ## Setup
+1. Clone the package repository "https://github.com/eldnach/shader-variant-analysis"
-1. In the Unity Editor, go to `Window > Package Manager`
+2. In the Unity Editor, go to `Window > Package Manager`
-2. In the top left of the Package Manager window, click on `+ > Add package from git URL...`
+3. In the top left of the Package Manager window, click on `+ > Add package from disk`
-3. Add the following URL "https://github.com/eldnach/shader-variant-analysis.git" and click `Add`
+4. Add the package directory

 Once installed, go to `Window > Analysis > Shader Variant Analysis`.